ccdxc/sw/docs/apidef.md

 In the above definition the TypeMeta and ObjectMeta are embedded messages that are mandatory for top level objects.
 No customization is needed and one could just copy paste these 2 definitions.

 The option specified on the next line (venice.objectPrefix) is a custom pensando option.
 This option controls the path for the object when it is written to KV store.
 In this case the path would be /<version>/venice/<service prefix>/publishers/<Name from the Object Meta>.
-Version and "service prefix" are defined in the Service definition covered next.
+Version and "service prefix" used above are defined in the service definition covered next.

 The objectPrefix definition can be more complicated for example it could have been something like "tenant-{Tenant}/publishers" in which case the key might have been "/v1/venice/bookstore/tenant-Amazon/publishers/Oriely" for example.
 Here the tenant would have been from the ObjectMeta.
 Anything specified within "{..}" is parsed as a field from the object and it is filled in at runtime.
-The field could be in ObjectMeta or in message itself.
+The field could be in ObjectMeta or in the message itself.

 All objects that need to be written to KV store need a "venice.objectPrefix" definition.

 ### Service definition
-A Service is a collection of a group of API endpoints of same version.
-Multiple Services could exist when there are different versions of the API in use.
+A Service is a collection of a group of API endpoints of the same version.
+Multiple Services could exist in the same proto file for example when there are different versions of the API in use.
 Each service contains one or more methods which corresponds to the API endpoints of the service.
 Below is a snippet of a Service definition along with relevant message definitions for context.

     message Order {